|

 Pros: subject matter immersion; professional networking opportunities; faculty interaction

-LIVE AND ARCHIVED INTERNET ATTENDANCE
+LIVE AND ARCHIVED WEBCAST ATTENDANCE

 Watch the conference in live streaming video over the Internet and at your convenience